RINEARN/exevalator/java/README.md

 	result: 4.6

 As the above, the computed value of "1.2 + 3.4" will be displayed.
+You can compile/run other examples in the same way.

+Also, a benchmark program "java/Benchmark.java" for measuring processing speed of Exevalator is bundled in this repository.
+You can compile/run it in the same way as other example code.

 <a id="features"></a>